*An advanced degree is required to become a professional in the engineering field.

 MCC offers two degree program options for Engineering:

-- A two-year Associate of Science (AS) Degree with an Engineering Emphasis emphasis for those who want to transfer their MCC credits and complete a baccalaureate/bachelor’s degree at a university.
+- A two-year Associate of Science (AS) Transfer Degree for those who want to transfer their MCC credits and complete a baccalaureate/bachelor’s degree at a university.

 The links under Degrees Awarded (below) specify our different program course requirements.
 Consult your MCC academic advisor for guidance on which program will best suit your needs.